 U.S. Airways v.
 Sabre Inc. (S.D.N.Y.)

-Lead trial counsel for Sabre in antitrust action relating to contracts between U.S. Airway (now American Airlines) and Sabre concerning Sabre's Global Distribution System.
+Served as lead trial counsel for Sabre in antitrust action relating to contracts between U.S. Airway (now American Airlines) and Sabre concerning Sabre's Global Distribution System.
 U.S. Airways sought $1.4 billion in trebled damages.
 Won summary judgment on claim for injunctive relief and over 75% of plaintiff's damages claim.
 Won $6 million costs/attorneys' fees award.
 After a ten-week jury trial, won defense verdict on one claim and elimination of 99% of total damages plaintiff had sought on second claim.
 Also won denial of declaratory and injunctive relief.
 The Second Circuit subsequently vacated the jury's liability finding and remanded the case for a new trial.
 Trial date pending.

 Okada v.
 Wynn Resorts, et al. (Las Vegas, NV)